-These are to be centred around the archaeological excavations at Swandro and Skaill, on the western coast of Rousay, and on the Viking and Norse periods.
+These are to be centred around the archaeological excavations at Swandro and Skaill, on the west coast of Rousay, and on the Viking and Norse periods.
 This project is part of Scotland’s Year of History, Heritage and Archaeology.

 The project will provide a programme of hands-on and memorable experiences for a range of ages within the island community will complement the wider St Magnus 900 year commemorations and will focus more fully on the archaeology and history of Rousay, Egilsay and Wyre in the Viking/Norse period.

 Project events include a Viking-themed boat flotilla with guided trips around Rousay, Egilsay and Wyre looking at the Viking and Norse sites and their history.